skeezerbean/SPP-LegionV2-Management/README.md

 ### Changes -

+**0.0.2.10** - Add option to set all BattlePets to rare quality for selected account

 **0.0.2.9** -  Some cleanup, add some orphaned account checks, fixed some potential crashes, add orpaned object detail list of items found

 **0.0.2.8** - Fix some SQL/exceptions, log previous config.wtf portal entry when exporting config, enable orphaned object removal